TIPS & GUIDES

 What is a range hood filter?

 First things first, what exactly is a range hood filter?
-The part of your range hood cleans and purifies grease, dirt, and other particles.
+A range hood filter is the part of your range hood cleans and purifies grease, dirt, and other particles.
 Essentially, they capture all the bad stuff produced by the air and smoke that emits when you cook.
 Depending on the type of range hood you have, this air may be cleaned and recirculated or extracted to the exterior of your home.

 Without a range hood and its filters, your kitchen would be in pretty bad shape with grease on the countertops, cabinets, and floors.
-Worse, the air could negatively affect your home’s air quality and your health.
+Even worse, the air could negatively affect your home’s air quality and your health.

-As we mentioned, you can find a range of filters out there.
+As we mentioned, you can find a range of filters out there as you look to upgrade your range hood.
 The three most common types are baffle, mesh, and charcoal filters.
-Each functions slightly differently, but they’re all made to improve air quality.
+Each with slightly different functions, but they’re all made to improve air quality.

 1. Stainless Steel Baffle Filter

 Stainless steel baffle filters are designed for heavy-duty cooking, but you can find them in any high-quality, ducted model.
 These filters trap grease while helping the exhaust fan suck out smoke, steam, and odors.
-The grooves within the filters catch dripping grease, preventing it from falling onto your stove, cabinet, and food.
+The grooves within the filters are designed to lift heavy grease particles up into the hood filter and change the direction of the airflow, trapping it from falling onto your cooking surface and into your food.

 The stainless steel construction makes it easy to clean with a bit of soap and water.
 If they’re dishwasher safe, you can even run through them with your next cycle of dishes.
 The material is also quite durable, but you should replace them according to manufacturer recommendations for best results.